Black Tern (Chlidonias niger) - Endangered in New York

 Seaway Trail, Inc. Corner Ray & West Main St., Sackets Harbor, NY 13685.
 1-800-seaway-t.
 This exhibit made possible by a grant from National Fish and Wildlife Foundation to Buffalo Audubon Society, Inc.

 Erected by Seaway Trail, Inc.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on August 3, 2014, by Anton Schwarzmueller of Wilson, New York.
-This page has been viewed 230 times since then and 22 times this year.
+It was originally submitted on August 3, 2014, by Anton Schwarzmueller of Wilson, New York.
+This page has been viewed 255 times since then and 2 times this year.
 Photos: 1, 2, 3, 4, 5. submitted on August 3, 2014, by Anton Schwarzmueller of Wilson, New York. • Bill Pfingsten was the editor who published this page.